 What does the Minotaur have to do with the Aegean as a whole?

 Everything – when Thiseus, son of King Aegeus, returned from slaying the Minotaur, he forgot to change the sails on the ship from black to white.
-The king, thinking Thisseus had died, threw himself into the sea in despair, giving the sea its name.
+Thinking Thisseus had died, the king threw himself into the sea in despair, giving the sea its name.

 Will Sir Arthur Evans’ enthusiastic early 20th-century restoration get in the way of an authentic experience?
-Not at all – think of it as a dramatic stage set for the myths that haunt us still.
+Not at all – think of it as a dramatic stage set for the myths that still haunt us.

 Then, visit the Heraklion Archaeological Museum to see the great findings from the excavation – you’ll be surprised at how much you recognize.